Professor Joad Raymond

-For news on this and related projects and events see the website for the Centre for Early Modern Mapping, News and Networks, www.CEMMN.net.
+For news on these and related projects and events see the website for the Centre for Early Modern Mapping, News and Networks, www.CEMMN.net.

-In the 2015-16 academic year, I am teaching on:
+In the 2017-18 academic year, I am teaching on:

 - news communication in early modern Europe (newspapers, avvisi, speech etc)

 - John Milton

 - politics and print culture in sixteenth and seventeenth century Britain

 - poetry, politics and religion in the seventeenth century

 Though I’d be interested in supervising PhDs on other things: current topics include news of men’s fashion, and breast feeding.
 It just needs to be stimulating and clever.
 So if you have an idea, do pitch it to me.

 Recent and On-Going Research: